Barcelona (Freddie Mercury and Montserrat Caballé song): The song

 The song was co-written by Mercury with Mike Moran, who also appeared in its video and played piano and all keyboards for the studio recording.
 The song starts with an orchestral introduction, which fades and is followed by Mercury and Caballé singing alternately their solo lines, sometimes merging into a duet.
 When singing the chorus "Barcelona" and a few other parts for the studio version, Mercury dubs over his voice in his usual multi-tracking style.
 Mercury leads the song whereas Caballé provides a powerful background soprano.
 Since Caballé covers the soprano part, Mercury sings in his natural baritone voice rather than the forced tenor that was common in his other recordings.

-The song has been described as a rare textbook example of a combination of pop and opera singing which accentuated their differences.
+The song has been described as a rare example of a combination of pop and opera singing which accentuated their differences.
 Whereas Mercury articulates his every word, Caballé focuses on the tone; her lines are much harder to comprehend, and further, she uses both English and Spanish languages.
 Consequently, she keeps her part melodic throughout all the song at the expense of the text, whereas Mercury has to resort from singing to nearly shouting at the crescendo part in order to deliver his words.
 Mercury was reportedly amazed by the legendary ability of Caballé to control her voice; for example, in the fadeout, Mercury moves away from the microphone to decrease his vocal dynamic, whereas Montserrat relies on her classical training to decrease the dynamic.

 Music video

-In October 1987 the official music video was released, directed by David Mallet, who had collaborated with Queen on their previous videos.
-Mike Moran, who co-wrote the song, appears in the video conducting the orchestra with a light stick; he is often wrongly confused with Brian May, mostly due to their almost identical haircuts.
-In 2019 the original 35 mm film was scanned and digitally remastered into remarkable super high 4K resolution.
+In October 1987, the official music video was released, directed by David Mallet, who had collaborated with Queen on their previous videos.
+Mike Moran, who co-wrote the song, appears in the video conducting the orchestra with a light stick.
+Moran is sometimes incorrectly assumed by viewers to be Mercury's Queen bandmate Brian May, due to his similar hairstyle.
+In 2019, the original 35 mm film was scanned and digitally remastered into 4K resolution.